 Beneficial Interests vs Equitable Interests

-Beneficial interest and equitable interest are both terms used in property law to describe the ownership or interest in a property.
+Beneficial interest and equitable interest are both terms used in property law and trusts law to describe the ownership or interest in a property.
+Although they are often used interchangeably, they are not exactly the same, and their subtle differences must be understood properly.

 Beneficial interest refers to the right to receive the benefits or profits of a property, while legal title is held by another person or entity.
 This means that the holder of the beneficial interest has an economic interest in the property, but not necessarily the legal right to control or use it.
 For example, if a trust is created and the trustee holds legal title to the property, the beneficiaries of the trust have a beneficial interest in the property.